Arrrlex/alexwebsite/README.md

 # alexwebsite

-This is my personal website, featuring my CV and a burgeoning portfolio of programming work.
+This is my personal website, featuring my CV and a (small, as yet) portfolio of programming work.

 ##Things left to do: